Kyle Tucker Preview, Player Props: Astros vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have a 4.00 team ERA that ranks 12th across all MLB pitching staffs.
+- The Yankees have the 10th-ranked team ERA across all league pitching staffs (3.98).

-- The Yankees rank 20th in baseball in home runs surrendered (167 total, 1.2 per game).
+- Yankees pitchers combine to rank 20th in baseball in home runs surrendered (168 total, 1.2 per game).

-- Rodon makes the start for the Yankees, his ninth of the season.
-He is 1-4 with a 5.97 ERA and 33 strikeouts in 37 2/3 innings pitched.
+- Severino (4-8) takes the mound for the Yankees in his 17th start of the season.
+He's put together a 6.64 ERA in 81 1/3 innings pitched, with 71 strikeouts.

-- In his last time out on Sunday against the Tampa Bay Rays, the lefty threw 4 2/3 innings, allowing two earned runs while surrendering four hits.
+- In his last time out on Monday, the right-hander threw seven scoreless innings against the Detroit Tigers while surrendering five hits.

-- The 30-year-old has amassed a 5.97 ERA and 7.9 strikeouts per nine innings across eight games this season, while allowing a batting average of .236 to his opponents.
+- The 29-year-old has put together a 6.64 ERA and 7.9 strikeouts per nine innings in 17 games this season, while giving up a batting average of .300 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.